dddappp/aptos-forms-demo/README.md

 However, its internal implementation does this by first generating the DDDML model file, and then generating on-chain contract and off-chain service from the model file.

-For the following command, we assume that the saved form schema file is `form-schema/form.json`, and the generated model file is available at `dddml/forms.yaml`.
+For the following command, we assume that the saved form schema file is `form-schema/form.json`, and the generated model file will be available at `dddml/forms.yaml`.

-> **Tip**
->
-> About DDDML, here is an introductory article: ["Introducing DDDML: The Key to Low-Code Development for Decentralized Applications"](https://github.com/wubuku/Dapp-LCDP-Demo/blob/main/IntroducingDDDML.md).

 In repository root directory, run: